Rizki-SS/blog/README.md

 just starting to make.<br>
-Only finished user, role, category and media manager<br>
+finished user, role, category, post, page and media manager<br>

 finished create homepage for user/guest. still need to make some improvements.<br>
 for image asset, I uploaded via the media manager.
 The following structure is the default: